-Despite starting pitching problems that lingered into the third week of the season, manager Ron Gardenhire said he has no intention of rushing touted prospect LHP Francisco Liriano into the rotation.
+Despite starting pitching problems that lingered into the third week of the season, manager Ron Gardenhire said he has no intention of rushing touted prospect LHP Francisco Liriano

 "None whatsoever," he said Friday before the opener of a three-game series at Chicago.